kdave/btrfs-progs/Documentation/ch-mount-options.rst

         (since: 3.3, default: off)

         Skip automatic resume of an interrupted balance operation.
-The operation can later be resumed with **btrfs balance resume**, or the paused state can be removed with **btrfs balance cancel**.
+The operation can later be resumed with :command:`btrfs balance resume`, or the paused state can be removed with :command:`btrfs balance cancel`.
 The default behaviour is to resume an interrupted balance immediately after a volume is mounted.

 space_cache, space_cache=<version>, nospace_cache